andrewsomething/bug2trello/README.md

 A Chrome extension to add bugs/issues to a Treallo board.

-It currently supports Launchpad, GitHub, SourceForge, and BitBucket.
+It currently supports Launchpad, GitHub, SourceForge, Google Code and BitBucket.

 There is also support for some Bugzilla instances.
 This support currently requires that the JSON-RPC interface is available.